-The OncoCareer Board consists of nine enthusiastic early-career scientists from different departments within the Strategic Program Cancer of the UMC Utrecht, and provides a supportive network for early-career scientists (assistant professors, post docs, MD-PhDs) within this Strategic Program.
+The OncoCareer Board consists of enthusiastic early-career scientists from different departments within the Strategic Program Cancer of the UMC Utrecht, and provides a supportive network for early-career scientists (assistant professors, post docs, MD-PhDs) within this Strategic Program.

 The OncoCareer Board has three major goals:

 - Create a nurturing environment for both local and international early-career scientists within the UMC Utrecht